AlmeroSteyn/react-aria-live/README.md

 # react-aria-live

+**Please Note**: As of version 2.0.0 this package no longer supports the old pre React 16.3 context API.
+If you are still using an older version of React, please use the latest 1.x release of react-aria-live.

 With this package you can broadcast `aria-live` messages to assistive technology from anywhere in your React applications.

 [ARIA Live Regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) are used to communicate important information to `screen reader software`.